SixArm/unix-shell-script-kit/README.md

 ### ask

-ask: prompt the user for a line of input, then return a trimmed string.
+Prompt the user for a line of input, then return a trimmed string.

 ```sh
 ask